DaceyForward/Project-4-XYLO-BACKEND/README.md

 ## User Stories
 - As a user, I want to see a home page with links and a login or sign up button.
 - As a user, I want the ability to log in and log out.
-- As a user, I want to click on a link to see a list of all the toys, with photos.
+- As a user, I want to click on a link to see a list of all the toys.
-- As a user, I want to click on a link to see a list of all my toys, with photos.
 - As a user, I want to click on a link to see a list of all of my created toy rotations.
 - As a user, I want to see the list of my rotations, with a link to a details page with more information.
 - As a user, I want to see a list of all the toys that have been added to a specific rotation.
 - As a user, I want the ability to add or delete my own toys.
-- As a user, I want the ability to add a photo of my toys.
 - As a user, I want to see a link I can click on to access my saved information.
+- As a user, I want the ability to add photos of toys.
+(Bonus)
 - As a user, I want the ability to sort or filter through all the toys.
 (Bonus)
 - As a user, I want the ability to search for toys with a search bar.
 (Bonus)
 - As a user, I want the ability to create time frames for my toy rotations and get a reminder to rotate upon logging in.
 (Bonus)